BOROUGH OF MILLTOWN

 A. All vacancies in job titles covered under this Agreement shall be filled in accordance with the regulations of the Department of Personnel and the Employer shall post notice of vacancy, in writing, for at least a period of one week.
 Copies of all job vacancy notices shall be sent to LOCAL #32 at the time of posting.
 The posting is effective for six months.
 If there is an intent to fill the position after six months, the vacancy shall be re-posted.
 In filling such vacancies, the Employer shall give preference first to existing employees, and second to persons who are residents of the Borough at the time of their appointment, provided such employee or person is qualified to perform the duties of the position.

 B. A promotion shall be defined as follows: an advancement in job classifications having new duties of greater difficulty or responsibility; or advancement into a new job classification having a salary range with a greater maximum than the prior job classification.
 Promotions are understood to be in recognition of an employee’s efforts and as a career advancement, but all such advancements shall be based upon merit and ability.

-A. All full-time employees, and part-time employees hired prior to January 1, 2006, with continuous service shall be entitled to receive longevity payments which in 2011 will be based upon their 2011 annual salary; which in 2012 will be based upon their 2012 annual salary; which in 2013 will be based upon their 2013 annual salary; and which in 2014 will be based upon their 2014 annual salary, commencing with the completion of the fifth year of service, in accordance with the employee’s employment anniversary date, as follows:
+A. All full-time employees, and part-time employees hired prior to January 1, 2006, with continuous service shall be entitled to receive longevity payments which in 2005 will be based upon their 2005 annual salary, and which in 2006 will be based upon their 2006 annual salary, and which in 2007 will be based upon their 2007 annual salary, commencing with the completion of the fifth year of service, in accordance with the employee’s employment anniversary date, as follows: